JuliaLang/PackageCompilerX.jl/docs/src/sysimages.md

 backup of the default sysimage is created.
 The default sysimage can then be restored with [`restore_default_sysimage()`](@ref).

+!!! note

+    Automatically replacing the default sysimage does not work well on Windows since replacing open files is problematic there.
+Therefore, on Windows, it is in general better to manually replace the default sysimage (the `lib/julia/sys.dll` file in the installation folder) than to use the more automatic functionalities.

 Note that sysimages are created "incrementally" in the sense that they add to the sysimage of the process running PackageCompilerX.
 If the default sysimage has been replaced, the next `create_sysimage` call will create a new sysimage